IT'S POLLTATO TIME: vote for your favourite way to consume potatoes

 You slice them thin on a mandoline, layer them and soak them in cream overnight, pressing them into a brick in a bread loaf pan, which is then baked.
 Then you take out the brick, cut it into cubes, and fry the cubes so they are crunchy and browned along the many edges of layers but soft and creamy in the middle.
 Tons of work but amazing.

-underminer of twenty years of excellent contribution to this borad (dan m), Sunday, 14 December 2025 04:43 (four days ago)
+underminer of twenty years of excellent contribution to this borad (dan m), Sunday, 14 December 2025 04:43 (one month ago)

 i used to make those at a fancy restaurant i used to work at. pretty fun and a neat novelty on the plate but i’d still take classic scalloped potatoes if i had the choice